A feed of everything Purdue Hackers members have shipped.

 major changes:

-thanks @hyprox/matthew for catching a gamebreaking bug
+thanks unknown-user/matthew for catching a gamebreaking bug

 and thanks alicia/jadden/emily for playtesting v2.0